(Pictured: baby sleeping in 100% Bamboo Baby Blanket (Swaddle Blanket) - Frog design)

 If your receiving blanket is lightweight then yes; Lullaby Trust advise that you should ‘use thin materials’ for swaddling.

 A swaddle blanket is usually larger than a receiving blanket to provide enough fabric with which to swaddle.
-Swaddle blankets tend to be made from breathable materials such as cotton or bamboo muslin (although as long as the blanket is thin this is not essential) to help moderate baby’s temperature.
-It is very important that your baby does not overheat as it increases the risk of Sudden Infant Death Syndrome (SIDS).
+Swaddle blankets tend to be made from breathable materials such as cotton or bamboo muslin.
+Bamboo muslin has additional thermo-regulating properties which helps to moderate baby’s temperature - find out more about bamboo here.

 Both receiving blankets and swaddle blankets are multi-purpose.
 They can be used as lightweight crib or pram blankets, muslin squares, changing mat covers/makeshift changing mats, play mats, for lining cots and prams and more.

 A security blanket is ‘a familiar blanket or other piece of soft fabric held by a young child as a source of comfort’ (Oxford Dictionary).
 If you shop specifically for security blankets you will find they are small and easy to carry around, sometimes with a soft toy attached.
 In my experience, babies tend to choose for themselves what they want for comfort - blankets, teddies, thumb, old t-shirts or babygrows (anything goes!) so I would avoid spending too much money on these if you can resist the temptation.